AnastasiaChatzi/Data_Analysis_Portfolio/README.md

 Hi, I'm Anastasia!
 I am a Linguist turned Data Analyst!
 I hold a bachelor's degree in Greek Linguistics and I have worked in this domain for a few years.
 Business-related topics and Marketing have always been my greatest passions, so I decided to pursue an MBA degree, where I majored in Marketing.

-Passionate about Marketing and fascinated by the insights that Big Data Analytics can provide for today's businesses, I am currently enrolled on a Master of Science degree in **Big Data, Marketing & Management**, aspiring to become a Data Analyst.
+Passionate about Marketing and fascinated by the insights that Big Data Analytics can provide for today's businesses, I am currently enrolled on a Master of Science degree in Big Data, Marketing & Management, aspiring to become a Data Analyst.

 ## Table of contents